kaifpathan1998/e_commerce_Yml/README.md

 Ecommerce API Documentation

-This API documentation provides details on the endpoints and operations of the Ecommerce Service.
+This APIS documentation provides details on the endpoints and operations of the Ecommerce Service.
 Below are the available API endpoints with their corresponding methods, parameters, and responses.

 ## Order APIS